spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ### Terraform Modules

-Our public [AWS](https://github.com/spacelift-io/terraform-aws-spacelift-workerpool-on-ec2), [Azure](https://github.com/spacelift-io/terraform-azure-spacelift-workerpool) and [GCP](https://github.com/spacelift-io/terraform-google-spacelift-workerpool) Terraform modules are not currently compatible with self-hosting.
+Our public [AWS](https://github.com/spacelift-io/terraform-aws-spacelift-workerpool-on-ec2){: rel="nofollow"}, [Azure](https://github.com/spacelift-io/terraform-azure-spacelift-workerpool){: rel="nofollow"} and [GCP](https://github.com/spacelift-io/terraform-google-spacelift-workerpool){: rel="nofollow"} Terraform modules are not currently compatible with self-hosting.

 ### Running Workers in Kubernetes

-You can run Spacelift workers for your self-hosted instance in Kubernetes, for example using our [Helm chart](https://github.com/spacelift-io/spacelift-helm-charts).
+You can run Spacelift workers for your self-hosted instance in Kubernetes, for example using our [Helm chart](https://github.com/spacelift-io/spacelift-helm-charts){: rel="nofollow"}.
 The main thing to be aware of is that the launcher is designed to work with a specific version of Spacelift, so it's important to use the correct container image for your Spacelift install.

 #### Finding the Launcher Image